Spiritual Formation Studies

 In her spare time...well, she has no spare time.
 Time away from ministry is spent enjoying her husband and three boys.

-Leah grew up in West Dundee, Illinois and received my BA in Education at the University of Iowa.
+Leah grew up in West Dundee, Illinois and received her BA in Education at the University of Iowa.
 Leah, her husband, Steve, and their three children began attending Christ Community Church in 2003.
 She has enjoyed being involved with women's and student ministries over the years.
-In her free time, she enjoys spending time with my family and friends, reading a good book, and gardening.
+In her free time, she enjoys spending time with her family and friends, reading a good book, and gardening.

 Jack is originally from upstate New York, and is a graduate of Brown University where he received his degree in Economics.
 Before joining the Christ Community Church staff, Jack spent 31 years in the consumer products industry in various sales and marketing managerial positions.